 Like so many boys, my son loves cars.
 Actually, he used to be pretty obsessed with them, especially the ones from the Disney movie.
 That’s why we’ve done so many car and vehicle activities over the years.

-Simple Cars Craft
+Disney Cars Craft

-This craft for the Cars movie would be fun to do at a Cars party or just with your own fan.
+This craft for the Cars movie would be fun to do at a party or just with your own fan.

 Affiliate links provided below.